 Among the key cyber security risks pointed out in the report are the following:

 Cyber attacks.
 Cyberattacks are no longer just bothersome.
 They can become potentially calamitous for organizations, including governments.
+Most firms, however, tend to use the services it consulting agencies to keep themselves protected from such attacks.
 The recent cyberattacks on U.S. government agencies and American businesses is likely an example of this.
 At this point, we just do not know all the implications and the seriousness of these cyberattacks.

 However, according to the IIA, when it comes to cyber security cyberattacks, we can expect “growing sophistication [by hackers] that can wreak havoc, often resulting in disastrous financial impacts.
 The cybersecurity threat depends on the weakest link in the organization, and the weakest link is always people.”